agrosner/DBFlow/gettingstarted.md

 Creating models are as simple as defining the model class, and adding the `@Table` annotation.
 To read more on this, read [here](usage2/usage/models.md).

 **For now**: Models must provide a default, parameterless constructor.
+Also, all fields must be mutable (currently, we hope to evolve this requirement in the near future).
 An example:

 ```kotlin
 @Table(database = TestDatabase::class)